 If you’re a quilter, you are probably familiar with foundation paper piecing.
 If not, you’ve likely seen the technique used, you just didn’t know how it was done.
 It makes the most intimidating designs with tiny pieces manageable.
 Basically, foundation paper piecing is sewing fabric onto a paper pattern in a specific order to create a picture or design.
-This wall hanging from Quiltmaker is a good example (all of the blocks can be downloaded on their site).
+This rose from Jitka Design Inc on Craftsy is a good example.

 For me, paper piecing is like driving a stick shift.
 I know how to do it, but so much time passes in between that I have to refresh my memory every time before I get started.
 If you’ve never tried paper piecing, or need a reminder like me, this video from Crafty Gemini is one of the best I’ve seen.
 It’s simple, but all of the important points are there.
 There is also a good video from Connecting Threads.
 If you’d rather read that watch, check out the aptly named series from The Littlest Thistle – Foundation Paper Piecing for the Terrified.